 High Meadows fellows are able to build on the knowledge and skills they developed at Princeton and find new opportunities to develop and extend their expertise.
 Their responsibilities have included research, report writing, developing and promoting public policy proposals, working closely with diverse groups of people, and testifying before legislative committees.

-calendar to sign up for his office hours.
-Or you can always reach out directly via email: firstname.lastname@example.org
+Before starting your application, be sure to read through all position descriptions.
+In addition, feel free to email Evan Schneider to set up a time to talk or go straight to his WASE calendar to sign up for his office hours.
+Or you can always reach out directly via email: email@example.com

 Princeton University respects and protects the privacy of your personal data.
 Student privacy rights are governed by the Family Educational Rights and Privacy Act (“FERPA”), as described in Section 2.7 of Rights, Rules, Responsibilities.
 Additional regulation is now in place around collecting personal information from students while in the European Union (EU).
 Please review more on the European Union’s (“EU’s”) General Data Protection Regulation (“GDPR”).